NeuroFilter: Activation-Based Guardrails for Privacy-Conscious LLM Agents: Experimental Settings

 \textbf{Models.} We perform experiments over multiple models from different families to demonstrate how these probes generalize across different architectures and LLMs.
-Most experiments employ three LLMs, unless specified otherwise: \textsl{GPT-OSS 20B}, \textsl{Qwen 2.5 32B Instruct}, \textsl{Llama 3.3 70B}.
-For emulating realistic deployment scenarios and for running experiments expeditiously, the latter two models are run using NF4 (4 bit) precision, while \textsl{GPT-OSS 20B} is run using BF16 precision due to practical model limitations.
-Later in \Cref{sec:ablations}, we provide an ablation over different precisions, showing that the probes' efficacy generalizes over different precisions.
-Additionally, ablation is performed across different model sizes by using the 7B, 14B, 32B, and 72B models from the \textsl{Qwen 2.5 Instruct} family.
-Further ablations on fine-tuning employ \textsl{Qwen 2.5 7B Instruct}, \textsl{Qwen 2.5 7B Coder Instruct}, and \textsl{Qwen 2.5 14B Instruct}.
+Most experiments involve agents employing three LLMs, unless specified otherwise: \textsl{GPT-OSS 20B}, \textsl{Qwen 2.5 32B Instruct}, \textsl{Llama 3.3 70B}.
+For emulating realistic deployment scenarios and for running experiments expeditiously, the latter two models are run using NF4 (4 bit) precision, while \textsl{GPT-OSS 20B} is run using MXFP4 precision, as per OpenAI's default configuration.
+Later in \Cref{sec:ablations}, we provide an ablation over different precisions (NF4, 8 bit, and BF16), showing that the probes' efficacy generalizes over different precisions.
+Further ablations to study robustness to fine-tuning employ \textsl{Qwen 2.5 7B Instruct}, \textsl{Qwen 2.5 7B Coder Instruct}, and \textsl{Qwen 2.5 14B Instruct}.
 Unless otherwise stated, we use \textsl{Qwen 2.5 32B Instruct} for our empirical results.
-Safety instructions provided to the agents in their system prompt are provided in \Cref{app:safety_instructions}.
+Safety instructions provided to the agents in their system prompt are provided in \Cref{app:safety_instructions}. \textsl{GPT 4o Mini} is used for multi-turn attack generation for CMPL Insurance and Crescendo~\cite{russinovich2024greatwritearticlethat}.